By Nancy Thomas (future CIA)

 For example, any position in the financial sector requires an elevated level of integrity as judged by factors including but not limited to personal creditworthiness and criminal background clearance.

 Another example is the fact that you are most likely contemplating, are actively pursuing, or have achieved the CIA.
-These actions indicate that you ‘buy in’ to the concept of continuous learning.
+These actions indicate that you “buy in” to continuous learning.

 Furthermore, communication will always be a critical skill regardless of the job.
-In any professional position, you must successfully communicate with other professionals and/or managers above and below your position as well as with your peers.
+In any professional position, you must successfully communicate with other professionals and/or managers above and below your position and with your peers.

-Utilizing your CIA also means embracing several different truths about having a successful career.
+Utilizing your CIA also means embracing several truths about a successful career.

 If you don’t adjust your perspective to include these viewpoints, you will struggle to secure your dream job and experience every advantage of the CIA.